badriadhikari/Algorithms-2020fall/homeworks/Homework08.md

 ## Question 4
 Showing all the intermediate steps, obtain a MST using Prim's algorithm for the graph above (same graph).
 Assume that the following weights between the nodes that have missing weights: A-B:11, B-C:9, A-F:12, F-G:13, and G-H:4.
 Note that the weights are slightly different.
 An example solution, for a different problem, is [here](./prims_example.pdf).
 After obtaining the answer, verify your solution using the NetworkX library.

-## Create your own MST

-## Question 2
+## Question 5
 Consider the Prim's algorithm below.
-We are interested to calculate the runnign time of the algorithm in terms of big-O by analyzing the time taken by the various parts of the algorithm.
+We are interested to calculate the running time of the algorithm in terms of big-O by analyzing the time taken by the various parts of the algorithm.
+* Part 1.
 The total time for all calls to `Extract-Min(Q)` operations is `O(V * time for Extract-Min())`.
 We scan the adjacency list of each vertex once which takes `O(E)` time.
 Let’s assume that the time needed for ‘v.𝝅 = u’ and ‘v.key = w(u,v)’ is ‘t’ so that total time is O(t * E).
 Every time a ‘v.key’ ‘v.𝝅’ are updated, the priority queue (heap) has to be updated.
+* Part 2.
+* Part 3.

 A priority queue's `Extract-Min(Q)` operation can take [various running times](https://en.wikipedia.org/wiki/Priority_queue) based on the implementation.
 If priority queue is implemented using binary min-heap: